ellipsis-drive/ellipsis-drive-powerbi-visual/README.md

 https://github.com/ellipsis-drive/ellipsis-drive-powerbi-visual/assets/9056540/ab4fc594-701c-4f32-855d-1d3a1491038b

 ## Installation
-You will be able to install the Ellipsis Drive visual via the usual AppSource visual market.
+You can install the Ellipsis Drive visual via the usual AppSource visual market.
 Alternatively you can manually load the Ellipsis Drive visual.
 To do this, download the latest release from our [GitHub releases](https://github.com/ellipsis-drive/ellipsis-drive-powerbi-visual/releases).
 Look for the file "ellipsis-drive-visual-vX.Y.Z.pbiviz".